RTippin/messenger/docs/Installation.md

 ## Messenger Providers

-- Providers are the model's from your application that you want to incorporate into `Messenger`, giving each model their own "inbox" and allowing participation in our messages/threads.
+- Providers are the model's from your application that you want to incorporate into `Messenger`, giving each model their own "inbox" and allowing participation within messenger.
 - For most applications, you will only register your `User` model.
-However, if you had a `User` and a `Teacher` model, and users with permission can view your teacher's portal, you can register both models with `Messenger`, allowing teachers to have their own inbox, and being able to message users as a teacher.
+However, if you had a `User` and a `Teacher` model, you can register both models with `Messenger`, allowing teachers to have their own inbox, and being able to message users as a teacher.
-- By default, our `Bot` model is a registered internally as a provider, allowing it to participate in group threads.
+- By default, the `Bot` model is a registered internally as a provider, allowing it to participate in group threads.
-- Your provider models will also use our internal [Messenger.php][link-messenger-model] model, which acts as a settings model, as well as allowing reverse search.
+- Your provider models will also use the internal [Messenger.php][link-messenger-model] model, which acts as a settings model, as well as allowing reverse search.
 More on this below, after registering providers.

 ---

 ### Registering Providers

 - Head over to your new `App\Providers\MessengerServiceProvider`
-- Using our `Messenger` facade, set all provider models you want to register into `Messenger`.
+- Using the `Messenger` facade, set all provider models you want to register into `Messenger`.
 The default `App\Models\User` is already preset, you just need to un-comment it.

 **Default:**